 Written by Julissa Padilla Photos by Madison Shafer and Randy Cartwright

 It is 1972 and it’s another hot summer’s day in Disneyland in Anaheim.
 A college student is working as Dopey fromSnow White and the Seven Dwarfsinteracting with the other dwarfs at the park.
 It has been a long day for him in the restricting and uncomfortable costume.
-A rowdy kid decides to have some by messing with those characters.
+A rowdy kid decides to have some fun by messing with those characters.
 He starts pushing, shoving, and pulling costumes.
 Dopey decided to teach the kid a lesson.
-He convinced the other dwarfs to create a V formation around this kid.
+He convinced the other dwarfs to create a "V" formation around this kid.
 The confused kid just backed into the break room with a smile on his face while the dwarfs walked towards him.
-When they arrived, the kid stood in disbelief and joy.
-All seven dwarfs proceeded to remove the heads to their costumes and revealed instead of seven happy dwarfs, seven sweaty angry men.
+When they arrived to the break room, the kid stood in disbelief and joy.
+All seven dwarfs proceeded to remove the heads to their costumes and instead of seven happy dwarfs, revealed seven sweaty angry men.
 The kid dashed out of there, never causing any more trouble.
 Who would have known that this college kid dressed like Dopey would one day become a famous Disney animator?
 Animator, Randy Cartwright worked on some of the most beloved Disney animated films of all time such as Beauty and the Beast, Aladdin, Shrek, and The Lion King.
 Randy is currently working on the hit children’s show,Mickey’s Roadster Racers, for Disney Junior yet he yearns to go back to the drawing board to work on another hand-drawn animated feature.

 Growing up in the 1960's, Randy discovered how crazy the times were, but he was able to find solace by sketching away in a simple flipbook.
 A kid from his class showed Randy his set of drawings and how he moved them in his booklet.
 He was intrigued by the process and decided to purchase his own set of flipbooks that very night: "I bought some little pads of paper and filled them up with doing little things of airplanes bombs blowing up and things moving by and I was just kind of fascinated with it.
 Very soon after that, I decided this is what I want to do forever."